EndPointCorp/end-point-blog/2019/03/23/switching-google-maps-leaflet.html.md

 You can find more plugins at the <a href="https://github.com/Leaflet/">Leaflet GitHub account</a>.
 And of course, you can (and should!) contribute to improve them.

 There is also some alternatives to additional services offered by Google like geocoding or routing.
-They might have some limitations involved, so it would be wise to take a look and their usage policies first.
+They might have some limitations involved, so it would be wise to take a look at their usage policies first.

 * <b>Geocoding API</b>: <a href="https://wiki.openstreetmap.org/wiki/Nominatim">Nominatim</a>.
 * <b>Routing</b>: <a href="http://project-osrm.org/">Project ORSM</a> (free version has limited use).